(888) 552-6760 SCHEDULE AN APPOINTMENT

 Stages 4B and 4C (metastatic cancer)

-Your tumor has infiltrated adjoining tissues and may also have spread to lymph nodes and distant sites in your body.
-Surgery may not be used if the tumors are inoperable or you’re too ill to undergo surgery.
+The tumor has infiltrated adjoining tissues and may also have spread to lymph nodes and distant sites in the body.
+Surgery may not be used if the tumors are inoperable or the patient is too ill to undergo surgery.
 Chemotherapy, radiation, immunotherapy or a combination may be used.

-If you have metastatic or recurrent cancer, your care team may talk with you about participating in a clinical trial.
-These trials give you access to advanced new treatments and help researchers determine their safety and usefulness.
+If the patient has metastatic or recurrent cancer, the care team may propose participating in a clinical trial.
+These trials give the patient access to advanced new treatments and help researchers determine their safety and usefulness.

-• Radiation may cause inflammation, fibrosis, neuropathy, hypothyroidism and bone damage.
+Radiation therapy may cause inflammation, fibrosis, neuropathy, hypothyroidism and bone damage.

-• Chemotherapy and immunotherapy both produce side effects that vary depending on the specific drugs used.
-Chemotherapy tends to target fast-growing cells and may damage hair follicles, cells lining your digestive tract and those in your bone marrow, resulting in hair loss, nausea and weakness.
+Chemotherapy and immunotherapy both produce side effects that vary depending on the specific drugs used.
+Chemotherapy tends to target fast-growing cells and may damage hair follicles, cells lining the digestive tract and those in the bone marrow, resulting in hair loss, nausea and weakness.
 Immunotherapy’s side effects range from pain and itchiness to fever and chills to swelling, vomiting, blood pressure changes, heart palpitations, dizziness and severe allergic or inflammatory reactions.

 Tongue cancer survival rates

-The NCI’s Surveillance, Epidemiology, and End Results (SEER) Program tracks how many patients with a specific type of cancer are alive at the end of five years as compared with people who aren’t cancer patients.
-Instead of using stages of progression, this database employs a rating of localized, regional and distant to demarcate how far cancer has spread.
+The NCI’s Surveillance, Epidemiology, and End Results (SEER) Program tracks how many patients with a specific type of cancer are alive at the end of five years as compared with people who don't have that cancer type.
+Instead of using stages of progression, this database employs a rating of localized, regional and distant cancers to demarcate how far the disease has spread.
 Survival rates are indicators of how groups of patients in the past fared on average.
-In general, early diagnosis and treatment lead to better outcomes.
+In general, early diagnosis and treatment may lead to better outcomes.

-• For oropharynx cancer, which includes those on the back third of the tongue, the American Cancer Society gives the five-year relative survival rate as 59 percent for localized, 59 percent for regional and 28 percent for distant, with a combined rate of 50 percent for all stages.
+• For oropharynx cancer, which includes those on the back third of the tongue, the American Cancer Society estimates the five-year relative survival rate is 59 percent for localized, 62 percent for regional and 29 percent for distant, with a combined rate of 52 percent for all stages.

-• For oral cavity cancers (which includes the front of the tongue) and pharynx cancers combined, the NCI calculates the five-year relative survival rate as 85.2 percent for localized, 67.9 percent for regional and 40.2 percent for distant, with a combined rate of 66.9 percent for all stages.
+• For oral cavity cancers (which includes the front of the tongue) and pharynx cancers combined, the NCI puts the five-year relative survival rate at 86.6 percent for localized, 69.1 percent for regional and 39.3 percent for distant, with a combined rate of 68.5 percent for all stages.

-Significantly, squamous cell cancers of the back of the tongue and tonsils that test positive for HPV have better outcomes than those that aren’t HPV-related, with a reported 80 percent undetectable disease over three years after treatment.
+Significantly, squamous cell cancers of the back of the tongue and tonsils that test positive for HPV have better outcomes than those that aren’t HPV-related.
 In light of this, people with these tumors may benefit from a more targeted or reduced amount of radiation than other patients with oropharyngeal cancers, which may spare them some side effects.

 Expert cancer care